 4. They’re your safe place

-You can work out on your differences and save the relationship if you feel that your partner is your home.
+You feel like you are on solid ground, and we suggest you hang in there until this storm passes.
+You can work out your differences and save the relationship if you feel that your partner is your home.
 Can relationships be fixed?
 Yes, provided you know this is what you want.

 Related Reading: Best Way To Get Over Someone You Love Deeply In 9 Steps